 Directions to North Beach: Del Mar North Beach is located at 3200 Camino Del Mar.
 From freeway I-5, exit Via de la Valle and head west.
 Turn left onto Camino Del Mar, and the beach will be a little ways up on the right side.
 Look for parking anywhere on the street or a block north.

 Del Mar South Beach

 South Beach in Del Mar runs from the south of Powerhouse Park all the way to 6th Street at the north end of Torrey Pines State Beach.
-This beach is less popular than Del Mar City Beach, but is a common area for locals to walk along the beach at low tide.
+This beach is less popular than Del Mar City Beach, but is a common area for locals to walk along the beach at low tide or up on the cliff walking trails high above the sea near the train tracks.
 South Del Mar Beach can be narrow at high tide which can put a damper on sunbathing and other beach activities here.

 Parking can be found near Powerhouse Park or Seagrove Park.
 There is also free parking on the street near the west end of 13th through 6th Streets, but you’ll have to cross the railroad tracks and then find a route down the steep cliffs to the beach.
 The safest route down the bluff to the beach is at 11th Street, but it’s easy to park at any of the numbered streets and walk along a dirt path next to the railroad tracks to get there.